sylvieshimwauwase/blog_frontend/README.md

 ## Features

-- User registration and authentication
 - Create, edit, and delete blog posts
 - Comment on blog posts
 - Like and bookmark blog posts
 - Search and filter blog posts by category or keyword
-- User profiles with activity history
 - Responsive design for mobile and desktop devices

 ## Color Palette